-The location of the initial excavation is shown in Figure 8-1.
-The actual location of disposal of the arsenic contaminated soil would be determined following the submission of analytical test results to various permitted disposal facilities; it is likely that the soil would be disposed of as a non-hazardous contamin-ated waste.
-Before initiating excavation activities, the USAF would prepare a Work Plan for NYSDEC and USEPA review.
-This plan would specify the proposed location and frequency of confirmatory soil samples, sampling and analytical testing procedures, work procedures. and health and safety The Plan would meet the procedures. requirements of the remedial action work plan specified in Part IX, item H, of the

-Federal Facilities Agreement.
-Following completion of the excavation and disposal, a Closure Report would be prepared to document the execution of the alternative.
-Subsequent to NYSDEC and USEPA concurrence, the site would be restored by placing clean soil to grade to insure stabilization of the berm/slope.
+The location of the initial excavation is shown in Figure 5.
+The actual location of disposal of the arsenic contaminated soil will be determined following the submission of analytical test results to various permitted disposal facilities; it is likely that the soil will be disposed of as a non-hazardous contaminated waste.
+Before initiating excavation activities, the USAF will prepare a Work Plan for NYSDEC and USEPA review.
+This plan will specify the proposed location and frequency of confirmatory soil samples, sampling and analytical testing procedures, work procedures, and health and safety procedures.
+The plan will meet the requirements of the remedial action work plan specified in Part IX, item H, of the Federal Facilities Agreement.
+Following completion of the excavation and disposal, a Closure Report will be prepared to document the execution of the alternative.
+Subsequent to NYSDEC and USEPA concurrence, the site will be restored by placing clean soil to grade to insure stabilization of the berm/slope.